DileepPT/my-shopping-cart/README.md

  • Developed using React + Vite <br>
  • The project includes state, components and props which are the core concepts of React<br>
- • The project includes many dependencies for internationalization, page routing, infinite list, etc<br>
+ • The project has used libraries for internationalization, page routing, infinite list, etc<br>

 Home Screen: